 7 social initiatives helping bushfire-affected communities

 The bushfires that affected Australia in the 2019/2020 summer touched everyone near and far, and prompted Aussies around the country to reach out to their friends and neighbours.
-As Australians have rallied around impacted communities, several social initiatives have launched to lend a hand.
+As Australians rallied around impacted communities, several social initiatives launched to lend a hand.

 Social initiative @emptyesky encourages everyone to grab an empty esky and head out on a roadtrip to a fire-affected town.
 By filling an esky with local food, wine and wares, visitors can help impacted communities get back on their feet.

 @buyfromthebush showcases the beautiful things crafted in Australia's rural communities, particularly those facing drought; many communities affected by drought were also impacted by the bushfires.
 What began as a simple social media campaign has become part of a larger movement towards thoughtful spending, and the @buyfromthebush initiative aims to connect bush businesses with city customers to help invigorate local economies.

 Spend With Them

 Instagram account @spendwiththem has the goal of rebuilding regions affected by bushfire.
 By making a purchase from one of the businesses promoted by @spendwiththem, followers help impacted communities on their road to recovery.

 Roadtrip For Good helps to support bushfire-affected communities by highlighting businesses in fire-affected areas that are open and ready to welcome visitors once again.
 Use the interactive mapping tool on their website to plan your own @roadtripforgood and support local communities affected by bushfires.

 We want people to go back to these towns.
 Plan a road trip.
 Buy a coffee or a loaf of bread.
 Stay for a day, a weekend or more.